Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

-For instance, Figure~\ref{n_days_agera5_chirps_gh}(a) shows the MEs for the BC methods applied to AGERA5 for the annual number of rainy days across different stations in Ghana.
-In this figure, the north-south variation in overestimation is visible for the uncorrected AGERA5.
-The LOCI-, LOCI-GPR-, QM-, and QM-GPR-corrected versions of AGERA5 drastically reduced the biases.
+This spatial pattern is illustrated in Figure~\ref{n_days_agera5_chirps_gh}(a), which presents the MEs from the BC methods applied to AGERA5 for the annual number of rainy days at stations in Ghana.
+The figure confirms the north-south variation in overestimation for the uncorrected AGERA5 product.
+Both the LOCI- and QM-corrected versions of AGERA5 substantially reduced these biases while SVR and GPR also reduced across all stations.

 In contrast, CHIRPS and TAMSAT showed a higher overestimation of the number of rainy days in the Savanna and Forest zones of the country.
-These overestimations were less pronounced in the far Coastal areas than in the northern locations in Ghana (Figure~\ref{n_days_agera5_chirps_gh}(b), and Figure~S6 respectively).

-LOCI, QM, LOCI-GPR, and QM-GPR reduced the biases, aligning closely with the observed number of rainy days at most stations in Ghana and Zambia.
-However these same BC methods methods tended to cause slight underestimations in both Ghana and Zambia, even though it was lower for Zambia (Figures~\ref{n_days_agera5_chirps_gh}, and S3-S13) due to the rain day threshold shift between training period and test period (Figures~S15 and S16 in supplementary material).
+These overestimations were less pronounced in the far Coastal areas than in the northern locations in Ghana (Figure~\ref{n_days_agera5_chirps_gh}(b), and Figure~S4 respectively).
+All the BC methods reduced the biases, with LOCI- and QM-corrected values aligning closely with the observed number of rainy days at most stations in Ghana.
+However some underestimations were noted at some of the coastal and forest zones of the country (Figure~\ref{n_days_agera5_chirps_gh}(b) and Figure~S1).

+Some underestimations were noted in Zambia as well, although it was less pronounced in most cases (Figures~S1–S11).

+These underestimations may be attributed to localized rainfall events that are not adequately captured by the models.
+Although the train-test split of the data was designed to minimize temporal discrepancies, the slight shift observed at some stations (Figures~\ref{fig_temp_split2} and \ref{fig_temp_split2_zm}) likely stems from factors such as localized precipitation events that remain unrepresented.